algosup/2022-2023-project-3-harfang3d-binding-Project-3-group/Documents/Technical-Specifications/technical-Specification.md

  ```

-The third one is the unsigned int and unsigned string type until 32 bits
+The third one is the unsigned int and unsigned string type until 32 bits:

 ```python